 - VAV offers comprehensive violence prevention and response programs, addressing issues of interpersonal violence, such as sexual violence, dating violence, and stalking.
 VAV aims to provide the campus with tools to identify and interrupt interpersonal violence, support survivors, and build a campus that values and promotes healthy relationships and consent.

-Behavior Concerns and COVID-19 Advice Line (BCCAL): 512-232-5050
+Behavior Concerns Advice Line (BCAL): 512-232-5050